Skip to content

 table_name:

-depth: integer # Override default depth for this table
+depth: integer # Per-table DOWN depth override

-direction: string # Override direction for this table
+direction: string # Per-table direction override: up/down/both

 Examples